Cornelius Piong

-Cornelius Piong (born 1 July 1949) is a Malaysian prelate of the Catholic Church.
+Datuk Cornelius Piong (born 1 July 1949) is a Malaysian prelate of the Catholic Church.
 He became Bishop of Keningau in 1993.

 Early and personal life

-Cornelius was born in Bundu, Kuala Penyu on 1 July 1949.
-In 1970, he entered St Francis Xavier Major Seminary in Singapore and College General in Penang in 1972.
-On 27 March 1977, he was ordained priest in his hometown parish by Bishop Simon Michael Fung Kui Heong.
+Cornelius was born in Bundu, Kuala Penyu on 1 July 1949 to the late Augustine Piong Senagang (1925 – 1998) and the late Lucia Martinus @ Lucy Kimsin (1927 – 2023).

+In 1970, he entered St Francis Xavier's Major Seminary in Singapore and later furthered his studies at College General, Penang in 1972.
+On 27 March 1977, he was ordained priest in his hometown parish of St Peter the Apostle, Bundu, Kuala Penyu by Bishop Simon Michael Fung Kui Heong.
 In June 1987, he was appointed as vicar general of the Diocese of Kota Kinabalu (now Archdiocese).

 On 17 December 1992, Cornelius received his appointment to be the bishop of the newly created Diocese of Keningau.
 He was ordained bishop on 6 May 1993 at St Francis Xavier's Cathedral, Keningau by Archbishop Peter Chung Hoan Ting.

 Cornelius is the first bumiputera Catholic bishop in Malaysia.
-He is of dusun tatana ethnicity, a bumiputera native to the Malaysian state of Sabah.
+He is of Dusun Tatana ethnicity, an indigenous tribe native to the Malaysian state of Sabah from the majority Kadazan-Dusun ethnic group found in his hometown of Kuala Penyu as well as in neighbouring Beaufort district of southern Sabah state.

 Honours

-Cornelius has received the award of the Commander of the Order of Kinabalu (P.G.D.K.) which carries the title "Datuk" from former Sabah Head of State, Sakaran Dandai in 1996.
+Cornelius was the recipient of the Commander of the Order of Kinabalu (P.G.D.K.) award which carries the title "Datuk" from the former Sabah Head of State, the late Tun Sakaran Dandai (1930 – 2021) in 1996, in conjunction with his 66th official birthday celebrations.